gufolabs/gufo_font/docs/dev/calibration-chart.md

 ### Square Icon

-You must see turquose square with centered gray square, red cross and the router perfectly aligned on center.
+You must see turquose square with centered darker square, red cross and the router perfectly aligned on center.
 It must fill full width and height of the gray square.

 <canvas id="c1" width="256" height="256"></canvas>